project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

     :dedent: 8

-The final piece of information required is a description of the SpiNNaker machine into which our application will be placed and routed.
+The final piece of information required is a description of the SpiNNaker machine onto which our application will be placed and routed.
 Using a :py:class:`~rig.machine_control.MachineController` we first :py:meth:`~rig.machine_control.MachineController.boot` the machine and then interrogate it using :py:meth:`~rig.machine_control.MachineController.get_system_info` which returns a :py:class:`~rig.machine_control.machine_control.SystemInfo` object.
-This object contains a detailed description of the interrogated machine, for example, enumerating working cores and links.
+This object contains a detailed description of the machine, for example, enumerating working cores and links.
 This description will be used shortly to perform place and route.

 .. literalinclude:: circuit_simulator.py
     :language: python